RTippin/messenger/README.md

 - Encryption of messages (E2E is the long term goal).
 - Translations for internal messages.
 - Pinned messages.
+- Chat-bots able to trigger off of an event.

 ### Notes
 - Read through the [`messenger.php`][link-config] config file before migrating!